 This parameter is used to restrict the range of numbers from which PPP will answer incoming calls, i.e. PPP will only answer a call if the trailing digits of the calling number match what is specified by this parameter.
-For example, if Calling Number was set to 3, incoming calls from 1234563 would be answered but calls from1234567 would not.
+For example, if Calling Number was set to 3, incoming calls from 1234563 would be answered but calls from 1234567 would not.

+MSN: If Answering is "Off" this parameter is not used.
+This parameter provides the filter for the ISDN set to an appropriate value with PPP Answering On it will cause the unit to answer incoming calls only to ISDN numbers where the trailing digits match the Sub-address value.
+For example, setting the Sub-address parameter to 123 will prevent the unit from answering any calls to numbers that do not end in 123.

-If Answering is "Off" this parameter is not used.
-This parameter provides the filter for the ISDN Multiple Subscriber Numbering facility.
-It is blank by default but when set to an appropriate value with Answering set to "On", it will cause the unit to answer incoming calls to only telephone numbers where the trailing digits match the value selected.
+Multiple Subscriber Numbering facility.
+It is blank by default but when set to an appropriate value with Answering set to "On" it will cause the unit to answer incoming calls to only telephone numbers where the trailing digits match the value selected.
 For example, setting MSN to 123 will prevent the unit from answering any calls to numbers that do not end in 123.

-Sub-address: If Answering is "Off" this parameter is not used.
-This parameter provides the filter for the ISDN sub-address facility.
-It is blank by default but when set to an appropriate value with PPP Answering set to "On", it will cause the unit to answer incoming calls only to ISDN numbers where the trailing digits match the Sub-address value.
-For example, setting the Sub-address parameter to 123 will prevent the unit from answering any calls to numbers that do not end in 123.